cessda/cessda.guidelines.public/platform/TechnicalInfrastructureOverview.md

-Therefore the development instance of a product is deployed to the `development-cluster` of the CESSDA Development GCP Project, the staging instance of a product is deployed to the `staging-cluster` of the CESSDA Development GCP Project, the production instance of a product is deployed to the `production-cluster` of the CESSDA Production GCP Project.
+Therefore the development instance of a product is deployed to the `development-cluster` of the CESSDA Development GCP Project, the staging instance of a product is deployed to the `staging-cluster` of the CESSDA Development GCP Project, and the production instance of a product is deployed to the `production-cluster` of the CESSDA Production GCP Project.

-To put this in the context of a specific tool, the CDC development instance is deployed to the `development-cluster` of the CESSDA Development GCP Project, the staging instance of CDC is deployed to the `staging-cluster` of the CESSDA Development GCP Project, the CDC production instance is deployed to the `production-cluster` of the CESSDA Production GCP Project.
+To put this in the context of a specific tool, the CDC development instance is deployed to the `development-cluster` of the CESSDA Development GCP Project, the staging instance of CDC is deployed to the `staging-cluster` of the CESSDA Development GCP Project, and the CDC production instance is deployed to the `production-cluster` of the CESSDA Production GCP Project.
 The same goes for the development, staging and production instances of CVS, DVS and EQB.
 Therefore the `development-cluster` acts as the development environment, the `staging-cluster` acts as the staging environment and the `production-cluster` acts as the production environment.